 Note that all times given by the API are in GMT (also known as UTC), as indicated by the Z suffix (see XML Schema datatypes).

 These APIs are provided as open data under the Open Government Licence with no requirement for registration.
-If you make use of this data please acknowledge this with the following attribution statement:
+If you make use of this data please acknowledge this with the following attribution statement: 'This uses Environment Agency tide gauge data from the real-time data API (Beta)'.

 Please visit the Defra Data Services Forum to let us know about any issues or to ask questions.